liflab/cornipickle-android-probe/README.md

 the current state of the window activity and relaying it to the server for further processing.

-For more informations guidelines please visit [UI guideline](https://material.io/guidelines/)
+For more informations about UI guidelines, please visit [https://material.io/guidelines/](https://material.io/guidelines/)

 Table of Contents                                                    {#toc}
 -----------------